 Source: UK Health Security Agency (UKHSA)

-In the first five years of the shingles vaccination programme (2013/14 to 2017/18), the vaccine was routinely offered to adults aged 70 years on the 1 September to adults aged 78 years on 1 September as part of the catch-up campaign.
+In the first five years of the shingles vaccination programme (2013/14 to 2017/18), the vaccine was routinely offered to adults aged between 70 years and 80 years on the 1 September as part of the catch-up campaign.
 For all subsequent years up to 2017, the routine cohort was those aged 70 on 1 September.
 People who were aged 71 to 78 on 1 September 2013 are being offered the shingles vaccination through a phased catch-up programme conducted over a number of years.

 In April 2017, eligibility criteria for the shingles vaccination were revised so that adults become eligible for the routine programme on their 70th birthday and remain eligible until their 80th birthday.
 This has meant that the way in which the uptake rate is calculated has had to be changed, and the current uptake rate cannot be compared with the previous uptake rate.
 The uptake rate is measured in on the Office for Health Improvement & Disparities’ Fingertips as the percentage of adults turning 71 between 1 April and 31 March who have received the shingles vaccination by the end of the following June.